 Air quality issues persist, along with dry and warmer weather

 GREENVILLE, S.C.
-(FOX Carolina) - Wildfires continue to create air quality issues across western North Carolina, while our weather remains quiet otherwise.
+(FOX Carolina) - Wildfires in the mountains continue to create air quality issues across western North Carolina with unseasonably warm weather sticking around this week.

-Air Quality Alerts have been extended until midnight Monday, and expanded to include a wider swath of western North Carolina.
-A Code Orange Alert is now in place for the following counties: GRAHAM, HAYWOOD, HENDERSON, JACKSON, MACON, POLK, SWAIN.
-Ongoing wildfires will continue to produce levels of smoke that will be unhealthy for those with respiratory or heart conditions.
-Continue to limit time outdoors and keep windows closed if you live in the affected areas.
+Monday is a First Alert Weather Day for western North Carolina.
+Air Quality Alerts are in place until midnight Monday for a number of counties in western North Carolina.
+An a code orange air quality alert is in place for the following counties: GRAHAM, HAYWOOD, HENDERSON, JACKSON and SWAIN with a code red air quality alert for MACON COUNTY.
+Ongoing wildfires in Cherokee and Henderson counties continue to produce smoke levels which are unhealthy for those with respiratory or heart conditions.
+Limit time outdoors and keep windows closed if you live in the affected areas.

-Beyond the air quality concerns, our weather will remain quiet again tonight.
-Clear skies are expected, with chilly lows in the upper 30s to low 40s.
-Be ready to dress warmly as you head out in the morning.
+Even outside of the air quality alerts, skies are hazy from the wildfire smoke blowing across the area.
+The one positive is the sunrises and sunsets should be beautiful the next few days.

-Mostly sunny skies will continue on Monday as temperatures continue on a warming trend.
-Skies may be hazy at times due to wildfire smoke, with highs climbing into the low to mid 70s.
+The other big story this week is another round of above to near record high heat.
+Monday is mainly sunny with temperatures climbing into the low to mid 70s.

 Copyright 2023 WHNS.
 All rights reserved.